Great Sankey Primary School

 Welcome back!

 We are set to have a great term and have some really exciting things planned and lots of new things to learn about.
 As always it is important that we work in partnership to ensure the very best for your children.
-If you have any queries or need some support, please do not hesitate speak to me at the end of the day, phone or arrange an appointment.
+If you have any queries or need some support, please do not hesitate to speak to me at the end of the day, phone or arrange an appointment.

 Don't forget to follow @hazeltreeGSP if you are on X (Twitter) for regular updates.